antoniolimajr89/vraptor-neo4j/README.md

 # VRaptor Neo4j Plugin

-The VRaptor Neo4j plugin aims to bring to VRaptor smooth integration to Neo4j graph databases, by providing out of the box transaction control, neo4j components dependency injection with other components you might have and so on.
+The VRaptor Neo4j plugin aims to bring to VRaptor smooth integration to Neo4j graph database, by providing out of the box transaction control, Neo4j components dependency injection and easy indexing framework access.

 ## How to use

-You can enable the Neo4j VRaptor plugin by adding a context-param, that enables VRaptor to enable the plugin.
-Just add to your web.xml file:
+You can enable the Neo4j VRaptor plugin by adding a context-param to your web.xml file:

 	<context-param>
 	    <param-name>br.com.caelum.vraptor.packages</param-name>